-C Type RWAs are used for non-federal recurring services and D Type RWAs are used for non-federal nonrecurring services.
+C Type RWAs are used for recurring services and D Type RWAs are used for nonrecurring services and projects.

-Unlike all other RWA types, C & D-Types require prepayment by the customer via check (which must include the RWA number) or credit card (through the Department of Treasury's "Pay.gov" website)".
-Checks should be mailed to the Fort Worth Finance/USDA Financial Management Line of Business (FMLOB) offices.
-A list of appropriate lock box addresses can be found on Forth Worth Finance’s FAQ site here.
+Unlike all other RWA types, C & D Types require prepayment by the customer via check (which must include the RWA number) or credit card (through the Department of Treasury's "Pay.gov" website)".
+Customers should contact their regional RWA Manager regarding regional finance office addresses where the check would be sent.

 Non-federal customers requiring overtime utility services in one of GSA’s buildings.

-PBS should start planning with customers as soon as possible, even before the start of the FY, for F Type services that will be needed.
-Customers can provide F Type RWAs at the start of the FY, once a Summary Cost Estimate (SCE) is linked to their WR.
+Customers should send RWA Work Requests as soon as possible, even before the start of the FY, for F Type services that will be needed.
+They can send for potential acceptance into an RWA at the start of the FY, once a Summary Cost Estimate (SCE) is linked to their WR.

 F Type RWAs are for miscellaneous services that are typically needed throughout a fiscal year not to exceed $250,000 total per RWA and $25,000 per order.
-These RWAs are not allowed to cross fiscal years and it is presumed that these services will be needed based on prior history.
+These RWAs are not legally permitted to cross fiscal years.

-Yes, PBS can amend an F Type up or down during the course of the fiscal year.
+Yes, customers can amend an F Type up or down during the course of the fiscal year.